Engaging Students through Creativity: A Guide to Running a 'Creating Board Games' Unit

 In an era when digital screens seem to dominate, the tactile, interactive experience of playing a board game remains a delight.
 But what if students were given the opportunity not just to play, but to create their own board games?
 A 'Creating Board Games' unit can be a powerful way to engage students, stimulate creativity, and apply learning in any subject.
-Here's a guide on how you can run this dynamic and engaging activity in your classroom.

 Research and Development